 What does a housekeeper do?

-A housekeeper’s duties vary depending on the arrangement with the employer and the type of work (e.g., residential or hotel).
-But here are the most common responsibilities of a housekeeper:
+Housekeeper duties vary depending on the arrangement with the employer and the type of work (e.g., residential or hotel housekeeping).
+But here are their most common responsibilities:

 Cleaning and tidying up

-- Basic house cleaning tasks like sweeping, dusting, and vacuuming
+- Basic house cleaning tasks, such as sweeping, dusting, and vacuuming

 - Wiping down and polishing furniture as needed